actions/cache/restore/README.md

 ## Outputs

 * `cache-hit` - A boolean value to indicate an exact match was found for the key.
-* `cache-primary-key` - Cache primary key passed in the input to use in subsequent steps of the workflow
+* `cache-primary-key` - Cache primary key passed in the input to use in subsequent steps of the workflow.
-* `cache-restore-key` - Cache key restored
+* `cache-matched-key` -  Key of the cache that was restored, it could either be the primary key on cache-hit or a partial/complete match of one of the restore keys.

 > **Note**
 `cache-hit` will be set to `true` only when cache hit occurs for the exact `key` match.
 For a partial key match via `restore-keys` or a cache miss, it will be set to `false`.